-- " Completion of the online application - A minimum cumulative GPA of 3.0 on a 4.0 scale " - A grade of "C" or better in all prerequisite courses " - " Proof of appropriate immunizations against infectious diseases
+- " Completion of the online application - " A minimum cumulative GPA of 2.5 on a 4.0 scale

+- " Minimum 2.5 prerequisite GPA - " Proof of appropriate immunizations against infectious diseases

 Prerequisite courses for the undergraduate program include the following, or their approved equivalents.
 These courses may be completed at any accredited college or university.
 The department reserves the right to change course requirements without notice.